FailAcademy/learning/adp-toronto/_lessons/week-09/01-cloud-deployment.md

 **Configure your application's production environment settings**

-When deploying, we'll need to make sure we've provided the correct configuration and overrides so our application will run in it's new environment.
+When deploying, we'll need to make sure we've provided the correct configuration and overrides so our application will run in its new environment.

 - Prepare your first project for deployment by setting all of the necessary production environment variables.